The humble case study can be like the AK47 of your marketing armoury.

 Have a list of questions worked out before you begin (you can always add to them as new things crop up in conversation).

 Avoid closed questions as they won’t get you anywhere and make sure you always have the reader in mind.
 Make sure the questions you ask are relevant to the purpose of the piece you are writing and ensure you ask for answers in ‘language our readers can understand’ especially if you are dealing with a complex subject.

 5. What now?

-Interviews and case studies are invaluable parts to your marketing strategy.
-Just remember – research before hand, make a list of relevant questions and engage with them.
+Interviews and case studies are invaluable parts of your marketing strategy.
+Just remember – research beforehand, make a list of relevant questions and engage with them.
 If you sound disinterested they’ll close up.
 Listen, absorb and react and then you’ll get great material to produce a killer case study.